 “I’d let it be known that I’m in the pandemic response for the long run, I’m not trying to be influenced by whatever happens in the election,” Levine said.

 Vermont has had its run in with racist incidents this year.
 Black Lives Matter protests have been occuring nightly in downtown Burlington.
 Protestors are currently infuriated with the city’s police department.
 Mark Hughes, a racial justice activist, resigned from the Burlington Police Commission earlier this month.
 During his public resignation Hughes declared racism in Vermont to be a public health emergency and expressed concern that Mayor Miro Weinberg has shown no “political will” towards the subject.
 Vermont residents are looking towards its leaders and demanding change and racial justice.

-“Elections have real consequences for real people, including people who have been historically marginalized,” said Jason Duff Lyall, the Executive Director of the American Civil Liberties Union of Vermont.
+“Elections have real consequences for real people, including people who have been historically marginalized,” said James Duff Lyall, the Executive Director of the American Civil Liberties Union of Vermont.
 Across the state there are numerous racial justice initiatives happening, some will have an effect on the whole state and some will only affect certain towns.
 For instance, on a local level people are calling to have police officers removed from Montpelier and Winooski schools systems.
 Duff Lyall says people need to be aware of the issues candidates are running on pertaining to racial equity when they cast their ballots.
 “Whoever is elected governor is going to have a lot of work to do to address the legacy of racism in the country and in this state,” Duff Lyall said.
 The ACLU is a bipartisan organization and cannot back one candidate, but they are hopeful for a candidate who will implement serious change.

 CLIMATE CHANGE and the ELECTION